NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ### How To Use HoloNET

+**NOTE: This documentation is a WIP, it will be completed soon, please bare with us, thank you! :)**

 You start by instaniating a new HoloNETClient class found in the NextGenSoftware.Holochain.HoloNET.Client project passing in the holochain websocket URI to the constructor as seen below:

+Next, you can subscribe to a number of different events:

+Now you can call the Connect() method to connect to Holochain.

+Once you received a OnConnected event callback you can now call the GetInstances() method to get back a list of instances the holochain conductor you connected is currently running.

+Now you can use the instance(s) as a parm to your future Zome calls...

+Now you can call one of the CallZomeFunction() overloads:

+Please see below for more detail on the data you get back from this call as well as the other methods and events you can use...

+#### Events

 Next, you can subscribe to a number of different events: